zackbradys/charts/README.md

 ```

 ## Installation
 Install via the Helm CLI or the Rancher Manager.
-Instructions are a WIP
+Instructions are a WIP!